 Take Your Place Among Changemakers

 Registration for the Public Leadership Credential is open to learners with a bachelor’s degree and at least five years of professional work experience.
-Ideal learners are highly motivated individuals who are driven by a desire to serve and are inspired to take action to enact change in countless industries and communities.
+Ideal learners are highly motivated individuals who are driven by a desire to serve and are inspired to take action to create change in countless industries and communities.

 “The Public Leadership Credential content was outstanding in its level of comprehensive coverage of the subject and methods of instruction.”